-Prior to students entering an online learning course or hybrid course, the student will be required to complete the Online Course Readiness Assessment.
+Prior to students enrolling in a program that includes a distance education component, the student will be required to complete the Online Course Readiness Assessment.
 A passing score is considered to be 12 correct answers out of 15 (84% or higher).
-Should an individual score below 84% they will be remediated to ensure their capability to complete online coursework.
+Should an individual score below 84% they will be remediated prior to starting the program to ensure their capability to complete online coursework.